 There’s nothing more I love than a good road trip filled with endless adventures and incredible memories.

 Like turning down strange back roads that lead to nowhere (…or, on the flip side, somewhere amazing!), exploring mind-blowingly beautiful national parks, and spending quality time with someone special.

 One of my favorite road trips I ever had the chance to go on was driving around the west side of the United States for one whole freakin’ month.

-- Wandered about magical national parks, including Yosemite and Sequoia, Death Valley, and the Grand Canyon.
+- Wandered about magical national parks, including Yosemite and Sequoia, Death Valley, the Grand Canyon, and Glacier NP.

 - Strolled around vibrant cities, like sunny Phoenix and Las Vegas.

 - Ate our weight in delicious vegan food (and may or may not have gained a few pounds doing so).

 - Star gazed in wondrous places, like Sedona and the Grand Canyon.

 - And hiked incredible trails all over the country.

 But one key thing about staying happy, comfortable, and most importantly, safe, while on the road was packing all the road trip necessities.